Oveenux/FinalProject/README.md

 Ing.
 María Gabriela Calle Torres
 Ing.
 Rafael De Jesus Castillo Sierra

-1. **ABSTRACT**
 This project develops a monitoring system for environmental and electrical variables called **EcoMedix**.
-The repository FinalProject contains all scripts needed for web server.
+The repository FinalProject contains all scripts needed for web server and configuration of nodes for the transmission system